sparkfun/OpenLog/README.md

 Repository Contents
 -------------------
 * **/Firmware**
-    * OpenLog_v3 - Firmware that ships with OpenLog
+	* OpenLog - Firmware that ships with OpenLog. '?' command will show the version loaded onto a unit.
-    * OpenLog_v3_Light - Alternative version to allow for larger buffers
+	* OpenLog_Light - Used for high-speed logging.
+By removing the menu and command mode the receive buffer is increased.
+	* OpenLog_Minimal - Highest speed logging.
+Baud rate must be set in code and uploaded.
+Hardest, most advanced, and best at high-speed logging.
     * Examples - Example Arduino code for controlling and testing OpenLog
 * **/Fritzing** - Fritzing image showing the connections between the OpenLog and an FTDI Basic
 * **/Hardware** - Hardware design files for the OpenLog PCB.
 These files were designed in Eagle CAD.